 17. Newspaper: Morning Call: Begins Duties At Arkansas U., 3 Aug 1949, Allentown, Lehigh, PA.
 25 Dr. Robert L. Beacher, son of Mr. and Mrs. B. F. Beacher of 1935 Greenleaf St., began his duties as head of the research laboratory in the department of agronomy at the University of Arkansas in Fayetteville, Ark., on Monday.
 The 25-year-old Allentown man was the youngest graduate to receive a doctor of philosophy degree at Penn State college in its history when he completed his studies there in agronomy in June 1.
 Dr. Beacher was graduated from Allentown High school in 1941 and entered Penn State that fall.
 He enlisted in the Army Air corps in 1943 and served two and a half years, after which he returned to Penn State.
 Four years ago he married Darlene Smith of North Platte, Neb.
 They have a two-year-old daughter, Nancy Lane Beacher.

-19. He witnessed the obituary of Bertha Priscilla Snyder on 16 Jun 1950 in Allentown, Lehigh, PA: Morning Call: At Birthday Party.
+19. He was a witness to the newspaper of Bertha Priscilla Snyder 16 Jun 1950 Allentown, Lehigh, PA: Morning Call: At Birthday Party.
 26 26 Mrs. Ruth Beacher Horn entertained at a turkey dinner Saturday night at her home, 1024 Chew St., in honor of her mother, Mrs. Bertha P. Beacher, 1935 Greenleaf St., and her uncle, W. H. Snyder, 1233 Walnut St., who observed their 65th birthday anniversaries last Sunday.
 They are the twin children of the late Mr. and Mrs. Henry C. Snyder of Frackville.

 22. He traveled Pan American Airways flight 157 from Rome, Italy to New York on 11 Sep 1956 in Rome, , Lazio, ITA.
 28

-23. He worked as a Southern Regional Director, National Plant Food Institute in 1960 in Atlanta, Fulton, GA.
+23. Occupation: Southern Regional Director, National Plant Food Institute in 1960 in Atlanta, Fulton, GA.